ivanleongwm/react-stock-api-visualiser/README.md

 A story of the project user, that explains the use of the project.

 ```
 Summary: Sam is a 24 year old who is just venturing into investing, he wants to gather a little information about a group of stocks that he is interested in.
+He wants a place where he can get all the customised information he needs conveniently.

 User must be able to:

-- View Example
-- Blablabla
+- Needs and Goals
+Sam needs to be able to select stocks into a portfolio and get data for these stocks.

-- Search Example
+- Motivations
+Sam wants to learn more about stocks so that he can invest in the future but doesn't want the inertia of too much time and effort invested.

-- Fine Example
+- Pain Points
+Sam does not want to google for each stock individually, does not have money for a paid subscription for investment portals.

-- etc..
+- Activities
+Sam is busy with work and school and loves to learn new things.

 ```